WHEN IS THE BEST TIME TO BOOK?

 WHAT ABOUT FOOD, DRINKS AND SMOKING?

-Our boat is always fully stocked with bottled water, sodas and other snacks.
+Our boat is always fully stocked with bottled water.
 Unfortunately, we are not allowed to provide any alcoholic beverages.
 You're welcome to bring your own food, beverages and snacks.
 Please note that as a U.S. Coast Guard Licensed sailing vessel, illegal drugs are not allowed on our boat, including marijuana.
 Smoking is not allowed on our boats.
 Please be aware that if you arrive intoxicated or the appearance of being under the influence of drugs or alcohol, our Captains have the right to refuse boarding and may cancel the trip.
 This policy is for the safety of the guests and the Captain.

 WHAT AMMENITIES DO YOU HAVE ON BOARD?

 Our boat is equipped with a microwave, refrigerator, stove, oven, stereo system and working head (bathroom).
 You’re welcome to use everything during your trip.
 Please try to use the restroom on the shore prior to boarding our boat as some people find it challenging to use the head while sailing (it can be a little rocky).
 You may also want to consider bringing a CD or iPod to play your favorite music.
 Please ask our Captain for instructions and assistance prior to using anything.

 Safety on our boats is our No. 1 priority.
 Your Captain will conduct a safety briefing prior to your departure.
 It’s very important that if you wish to walk around the boat (which we encourage), make sure to do so while ALWAYS holding on to something.
 You’re welcome to go to the front of the boat to enjoy the views from the bow, but always have one had holding on to the rails or lifelines as you go to the front.